cry0steam/telegram-budget-bot/README.md

 # Telegram Budget Bot

 ## Features:
-- Parsing expense data from the message, including currency, POS and sum.
+- Parsing expense data from messages, including currency, POS, and total amount.
-- Getting up-to-date currency rates to save all data in one main currency.
+- Retrieving up-to-date currency exchange rates to store all data in a single currency.
-- User-friendly way to add category to an expense.
+- Providing a user-friendly way to assign categories to expenses.
-- Integration with Google Sheets to save and retrieve expenses data.
+- Integration with Google Sheets to save and retrieve expense data.
 - Basic tests and logging.

 ## Screenshots